Saanity69xd/SaanityBot/README.md

-                       §ytsearch (text)       | Searches for a youtube video §twitchsearch          | Searches for a twitch stream §twittersearch         | Searches for a twitter user
+                       §ytsearch (text)       | Searches for a youtube video §twitchsearch          | Searches for a twitch stream §twittersearch         | Searches for a twitter user §ffzuser               | Brings you to the ffz site where you can see all emotes the channel has enabled

                        If you want the bot added to your channel, remind Saan1ty in chat : )